jonashackt/microservice-ui-nuxt-js/README.md

 * __SPA__: In this mode, Nuxt.js behaves just like a normal Vue.js application
 * __[Server Side Rendering (SSR)](https://nuxtjs.org/docs/2.x/concepts/server-side-rendering)__: SSR sends fully rendered page from server to the client -> which then gets hydrated (https://ssr.vuejs.org/guide/hydration.html), which means that Vue.js turns the server rendered page into dynamic DOM that can react to client-side data changes
-* __[Static Side Generation](https://nuxtjs.org/docs/2.x/concepts/static-site-generation)__: the application gets rendered during build phase and can then be deployed to any static hosting service (Netlify, GitHub Pages, AWS S3 static site hosting, Static hosting on Azure Storage Accounts etc.).
+* __[Static Site Generation](https://nuxtjs.org/docs/2.x/concepts/static-site-generation)__: the application gets rendered during build phase and can then be deployed to any static hosting service (Netlify, GitHub Pages, AWS S3 static site hosting, Static hosting on Azure Storage Accounts etc.).
 There's no server needed for deployment & the content is delivered via Content Delivery Networks (CDNs).
 Additionally in Static Side Generation mode there's also [a SPA Fallback for sites that should be rendered on client side and won't be served through the CDN](https://nuxtjs.org/docs/2.x/concepts/static-site-generation#spa-fallback).

 ## Getting Started